How Many Miles Is 20 Minutes

 • Fitness tracking: Monitoring progress in running or cycling by tracking distance and time.

-• Emergency response: First responders utilize this knowledge to estimate arrival times at emergency scenes.
+• Emergency response: First responders put to use this knowledge to estimate arrival times at emergency scenes.

 • Logistics and delivery: Companies rely on accurate calculations for efficient delivery routes and scheduling.